arhumsavera/theeye/README.md

 Based on the requirements provided in the assesment README, the following design choices were made:

-* Since we have multiple events from the same session we don't need it as our primary key and can get awat with a simple table to just store the incoming data
+* Since we have multiple events from the same session we don't need it as our primary key and can get away with a simple table to just store the incoming data
 * Since it's still pretty open about what the payload looks like, the safest bet was to use a JSON field without over complicating the schema.
 * This will be a write heavy application, so we should avoid too many indexes.
 * This application assumed a session ID will always be provided and a v4 UUID